- What is landlord insurance?

 Some landlord policies, such as those offered by Alan Boswell Group, include carpets, curtains and white goods under buildings insurance, in which case you wouldn’t need a contents policy to cover those.

 - First and foremost is a landlord legal expenses policy, which provides cover should any property dispute such as an eviction arise, as well as repair and renovation disputes, health and safety prosecutions and tax investigations.
-A legal expenses policy can be extended to include rent guarantee insurance in many cases, which would cover rental income lost while a potentially lengthy eviction is taking place.
+A legal expenses policy can be extended to include rent protection insurance in many cases, which would cover rental income lost while a potentially lengthy eviction is taking place.

 - Another policy option you may come across is landlord excess protection.
 This policy covers the cost of your policy excess if you make a claim on your insurance.
 In the case of subsidence, for example, you’d probably face an excess of about £1,000 but with excess protection you should be able to claim this back, in addition to the cost of the repair work, under your buildings insurance policy.